 - A one year probationary period is required for new Federal competitive service employees and new supervisors and managers.

-- If selected for this position, and you have not previously completed these requirements, you are subject to (1) completion of a 2 day onboarding program at your primary duty location; and, (2) completion of a multiple day orientation program within 90-120 days of hire at a location to be determined.
+- If selected for this position, and you have not previously completed these requirements, you are subject to (1) completion of a 2 day onboarding program at your primary duty location; and, (2) completion of a subsequent, multiple day orientation program within 90-120 days of hire at a location to be determined.
 Travel associated with the orientation portion of this requirement may be at FEMA’s expense.